SteeltoeOSS/Documentation/docs/configuration/hosting-extensions.md

             ...
 ```

->NOTE: If either environment variable `PORT` or `SERVER_PORT` is found, neither of the optional parameters will be used.
+>If either environment variable `PORT` or `SERVER_PORT` is found, neither of the optional parameters will be used.